 Why should I seek?
 I am the same as he.

 After this breakthrough, waves of profound poetry flowed out of Rumi.
 He attributed more and more of his writings to Shams.
 His literary classic is a vast collection of poems called “The Works of Shams of Tabriz.”
 The Turkish government refused to help with translation of the last volume, which was finally published in 2006 as The Forbidden Rumi: The Suppressed Poems of Rumi on Love, Heresy, and Intoxication.
 It was forbidden both because of its homoerotic content and because it promotes the “blasphemy” that one must go beyond religion in order to experience God.

 Rumi went on to live and love again, dedicating poems to other beloved men.
 His second great love was the goldsmith Saladin Zarkub.
 After the goldsmith’s death, Rumi’s scribe Husan Chelebi became Rumi’s beloved companion for the rest of his life.
-Rumi died after an illness on Dec.
+Rumi died at age 66 after an illness on Dec.
 17, 1273.
 Soon his followers founded the Mevlevi Order, known as the whirling dervishes because of the dances they do in devotion to God.

 Love Poems of Rumi at Rumi.org

 Rumi quotes at Goodreads.com

 *“Like This” is quoted from The Essential Rumi, which has translations by Coleman Barks with John Moyne.
 For the whole poem, visit Rumi.org.